fmachek/geoslayer/README.md

 # project01
-This is my Godot project which should, ideally, not take too long to finish and should help me learn some new things.
-I have made a game in Godot before, but there are some things I know I could do better and stuff I don't know at all.

-I have a few things in mind:
+This is my Godot project I started to learn how to develop games in Godot better.

+What I want to learn or have already learned:
-1. Simple saving and loading - most likely just permanent progression, not the current map
+1. Simple saving and loading for permanent progression
-2. Better use of signals
+2. How to use signals more efficiently
-3. Better overall project structure
+3. How to structure my games better
 4. Simple NPCs
+6. Pathfinding
-5. Learn Godot workflow better
+7. Other Godot features and workflow

-Of course, these are just a few things I came up with right now.
-I'll probably learn more stuff along the way.
+These are just a few things I came up with now, but I'll definitely learn more stuff along the way.

-Originally I wanted to avoid pathfinding, but it was inevitable and I finally managed to make it work, along with RVO avoidance.
+## Technologies used
+- Godot 4.6 (https://godotengine.org/): for the game itself
+- Piskel (https://www.piskelapp.com/): for some assets

 ## What is this game about?

-Because this is just a project I started in my free time for fun and learning, I don't know what I'm making exactly.
-I come up with stuff on the go.
-But to summarize the overall vision: it's a 2D game with simple graphics where enemies come in waves.
+I don't know what I'm making exactly and I come up with a lot of stuff on the go.
+But to summarize: it's a 2D game with simple graphics where enemies come in waves.
 You use your 2 abilities to defeat them.
 Level up, grow stronger, and unlock new abilities.
 I'd also like to add some permanent progression.

 ## What have I made so far?
 1. Characters (both player and NPCs)